oparamo/oscarparamo/README.md

 # oscarparamo

 [oscarparamo](http://www.oscarparamo.com) is my personal website and development playground.
 This project will be an Ember.js web application that will host personal and professional information about me.
 Eventually, any other side projects I work on will be linked to or hosted on my website.
-The live version of this project will be hosted by my Raspberry Pi [here](http://www.oscarparamo.com).
+The live version of this project will be hosted [here](http://www.oscarparamo.com).

 ## Prerequisites